-Founded in 2006, ICAN is a US based non-profit organization whose mission is to support civil society activism in promoting women’s rights, peace and human security in countries affected by conflict, transition and closed political space.
+Founded in 2006, ICAN is a registered US-based nonprofit independent organization with 501c3 status whose mission is to support civil society activism in promoting women’s rights, peace and human security in countries affected by conflict, transition and closed political space.
 ICAN aims to support women’s efforts through bridging the divisions between activists and the policy community, elevating the voices and experiences of women activists, building skills, and ensuring the exchange of knowledge and resources.

 ICAN was founded by Sanam Naraghi Anderlini internationally renowned for her pioneering work in the field of women, peace and security, and Sussan Tahmasebi, a leading activist and expert in the field of women’s rights and the prevention of gender based violence in the Middle East, winning the Extraordinary Activism award by Human Rights Watch, and the Power to Inspire award by the National Center for Human Rights in Atlanta Georgia.